amrfarid140/currency-converter/README.md

 # Currency Converter

 This application helps users to convert from one currency to the other.
 It uses Euro as the base currency.
-The application refreshes its data every second without disrupting the UI.
+The application refreshes its data every five seconds without disrupting the UI.

 Asynchronous execution of business logic is done used RxJava.
 API calls are made using Retrofit.